skip to Main Content

 IMG_0968 copy

-I will be taking a break from teaching my long form classes in 2024, but keep an eye out for webinars and one day/weekend workshops announced on a rolling basis.
+I will be taking a break from teaching my long form classes for now but keep an eye out for webinars and one day/weekend workshops announced on a rolling basis.

 WildEarthCoilBasket 4004207 291A1724 Stefan.lisowski@warui.com